 - Leaving the state – On bail, a person cannot leave their state, and doing so will place them in a situation to not have the premium returned.

 - Violating a court order – In order to have the premium returned, all court orders must be upheld while awaiting trial.
 Should any of these be violated, the premium will not be given back.

 - Failing to disclose information – In order to have the premium returned, all information regarding the case and anything involved with it must be disclosed.

 - Providing false information – If one wishes to have the premium returned, they must provide accurate personal information such as their ID physical address or other information.
 Nicknames and aliases are not accepted.

-Bail is a simple concept to understand, and we at Amistad Bail Bonds want to make understanding bail even simpler.
+Bail is a simple concept to understand, and we at Amistad Bail and Immigration Bonds want to make understanding bail even simpler.
 When a loved one is arrested in suspicion of a crime, it’s important to get them back home again, and that is what a bail bond can provide.
 If you have a loved one who has been arrested on suspicion of a crime, or you’d simply like to know more about the bail bonding process, check us out at AmistadBailBonds.com today.